-As a college student who has recently graduated this May from Arizona State University, with a BA in English with a concentration in Creative Writing and a minor in Women’s Studies, expanding my audience of friends, colleagues, mentors, and teachers is crucial for a writer to grow.
+Expanding my audience is crucial for a writer to grow.
 I started writing poetry and fell in love with the forms, the intensity of description, and the craft.
 Fiction has allowed me to elaborate on the story, characters, and plot standing and hiding behind the words of a poem.
-Both poetry and fiction have taught me the agony, the blood and sweat, and even aggravation behind each piece of writing that is written.
+Both poetry and fiction have taught me the agony, the blood and sweat, and even aggravation behind each piece of writing.
 As Walt Whitman puts it, “A writer can do nothing for men more necessary, satisfying, than just simply to reveal to them the infinite possibilities of their own souls.”

-I started writing because of life’s heartbreaks, beauties, in-be-tweens, and as my own way of expression.
+I started writing because of life’s heartbreaks, the constant change in a person’s life, and as my own way of expression.
 A piece of paper never judges an idea or an identity.
-A reader can always find a piece of themselves in a piece of writing that is written by someone who puts themselves within the words.
+A reader can always find a piece of themselves in a good piece of writing written by someone who loses a little bit of themselves within the story.
 An emotion, experience, character, setting, or even something as small as a minor sensory description can ignite a memory.
 Writing surpasses all boundaries between age, generation, and human nature.

 So, ask yourself, life or fiction?